hashicorp/terraform-provider-aws/website/docs/d/mq_broker_instance_type_offerings.html.markdown

 ## Attributes Reference

-The following attributes are exported.
+The following attributes are exported
-* `availability_zones` - List of availability zones that an MQ Broker of the specified type could be deployed
+* `availability_zones` - List of availability zones that can deploy an MQ Broker with specified criteria